-A four-quart box only costs $10.00, and will last you through many succulent-planting seasons.
+A four-quart box only costs less than $6, too, and will last you through many succulent-planting seasons.

 Add water to the bag so when it sits flat on the windowsill, the water does not come above the pot, but instead covers the bottom few inches.